 I have practiced postural yoga for over 20 years, of various traditions and styles, studied yoga through an academic lens, and through India.
 Most importantly (to me) I work to integrate the teachings dear to my heart.
 So I’ve learned some things that I’d love to share with sincere souls on their own paths.

 There was a time that I came to understand the postural practice was not the whole story, and I was determined to do some deep inner work and reverse engineering to plug my physical practice back into its womb of Yoga.
-I was filled with confusion and was eager to learn!
-But, there’s a great deal of cultural clutter about yogic philosophy in modern yoga worlds.
-There’s limited ability to discuss yogic concepts in a 60-75 min studio class format.
-And an original yogic texts just felt over my head.
-So I started looking anywhere I could to untangle some answers - in India, in books, academic coursework, and with my own teachers.
-I hope my time and devotion to the path can offer others some clues / breadcrumbs for you.
+There were studio classes where the ability to learn yogic wisdom is severely limited, and there were courses and books that were too specific or just felt over my head.
+So I started looking anywhere I could to untangle some answers - in books, academic coursework, India, and to my own teachers.
+I hope my time and devotion to the path can offer others some clues / breadcrumbs.

 This course is not focused on a specific lineage of yoga, and it is certainly not intended to create a hierarchy of modern postural yoga vs “traditional” yoga, but rather I’ve pulled together key themes & threads that have most important to me in the process of contextualizing the physical practice from the big ocean of yogic practices and possibilities that extend well beyond asana (the physical poses).
 It is important to understand that there is more.